Haunted Hustle 2022- CLICK HERE!

 Yes.
 TSP is a not-for-profit 501(c) (3) organization.

-Currently, we do not.
-We are not set up to maintain inventory.
-Efficiency and personalization are important as we meet the needs of children and youth.
+We do not distribute used shoes.
+We are not set up to maintain an inventory of new shoes.
+Efficiency, personalization and fit are important as we meet the needs of children and youth.

 We are not young!
 We were established in 1954 as The Dental, Eye and Shoe Fund.
 We narrowed our mission and rebranded as The Sneaker Project in 2019.
 Dental and vision needs continue to be met through community resources and other United Way of Central Missouri partner agencies.